paclearner/json-schema-defined-mapper/README.md

 A result of `oneOf`, `anyOf`, or `allOf` is extracted as follows:

-* `oneOf`: returns a first non-falsy value in the array.
+* `oneOf`: returns the first non-null value in the condition array.
-* `anyOf` and `allOf`: returns a composite object if an object type is found in the array.
-If not, returns a first non-falsy value in the array.
+* `anyOf` and `allOf`: returns the composite object if an object type is found in the condition array; otherwise, returns a first non-null value in the array.

 ## Not Supported